PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Experimental repl.it Embedded Windows

 You'll find a few of these Recipes are running in your browser window using PySimpleGUIWeb.
-They are included so that you can immediately play around with the SDK before installing one of the PySimpleGU
+They are included so that you can immediately play around with the SDK before installing one of the PySimpleGUI variants on your computer.

+This is a new capability for PySimpleGUI that has only very recently been started

 # Copy these design patterns!